jahmar-code/fl_research/research_findings.md

    - Use DP approach (35.05% accuracy, 0.56 MIA AUC)
    - Best for highly sensitive data applications where privacy is the top priority

-3. **For communication-constrained environments with high privacy requirements:**
+3. **For heterogeneous data environments with high privacy requirements:**

-   - Use Hybrid approach (34.95% accuracy, 0.53 MIA AUC, 94% less communication)
+   - Use Sequential Hybrid approach (33.51% IID accuracy, 0.53 MIA AUC)
-   - Best for edge/IoT scenarios or when bandwidth is limited
+   - Best for non-IID settings where standard hybrid would struggle (30.78% vs 23.95% with α=0.5)

+4. **For communication-constrained environments with high privacy requirements:**

+   - Use either hybrid approach (both offer 94% less communication than baseline)
+   - Sequential hybrid recommended if data heterogeneity is expected

-4. **For maximum utility with no privacy requirements:**
+5. **For maximum utility with no privacy requirements:**
    - Use Baseline approach (68.34% accuracy)
    - Appropriate only for non-sensitive data applications